-San Francisco has good public transport.
-You just need to buy a day ticket at a kiosk (around USD 20) and after that you’re free to use buses, streetcars and San Francisco cable cars during a whole day.
+San Francisco has well developed public transport and many connections.
+You just need to buy a day ticket at a kiosk (something like USD 20) and having that you are free to use buses, streetcars and old San Francisco cable cars for a day.

-We entered San Francisco from the freeway and took the downtown exit (Fremont Street).
-After driving a long while up and down the incredibly steep hills we left the car for hours in a parking garage (Beach Street close to Pier 39 on the map) and explored the Fisherman’s Wharf area by foot.
+We entered San Francisco from the freeway from the downtown exit (Fremont Street).
+After driving a long while up and down the incredibly steep hills (yes, they are steep) we left the car for a few hours in a parking garage (Beach Street close to Pier 39 on the map) and explored the Fisherman’s Wharf area by foot.
 Beach Street garages had very reasonable parking rates and they had flat rates for the whole day on a Saturday.

-There are apps and websites with up to date information on available parking spaces and their rates and these handy tools helped us find where to park.
-Below are links to a few that might be helpful, and look for more on Google:
+There are apps and websites with up to date information on parking spaces and rates.
+These handy tools helped us find where to park.
+Below are links to a few that might be helpful, and look for more on Google.

 Downtown San Francisco

-We started with San Francisco sightseeing in downtown San Francisco.
-After driving down from the freeway we were in a deep gorge, between high skyscrapers.
+So we started with downtown San Francisco.
+After driving down from the freeway we got into a deep gorge with super high skyscrapers on both sides.

-On weekdays the Financial District is vibrant but on weekends there’s – simply nobody.
-It’s easy to find parking and have a city walk in the deep canyons where the sun doesn’t reach.
-Look upwards, these earthquake protected buildings really are high!
+On weekdays the Financial District is hectic but on weekends there’s – simply nobody.
+It’s easy to find parking space and have an urban walk in the deep shady canyons protected from all sunshine.
+Looking upwards you will see how high these earthquake protected buildings are!

-Market Street is the main street that cuts through the Downtown from the Ferry Building to the Powell Street Cable Car Turntable.
+Market Street is the main street that cuts through Downtown San Francisco, running from the Ferry Building to the Powell Street Cable Car Turntable.

 Powell Street Cable Car Turntable

-This is the end stop where the Powell-Mason and Powell-Hyde cable car lines turn so just set yourself in the queue and wait for the next cable car to come.
+This is the end stop where two cable car lines, the Powell-Mason and Powell-Hyde lines turn back, so just set yourself in the queue and wait for the next cable car to come.

-At the opposite end of Market Street is the old Ferry Building.
-It was the city’s main entry point to the city until two bridges, the Golden Gate Bridge and the Bay Bridge were built.
+At the other end of Market Street is the old Ferry Building.
+This was the main entry point to the city until two bridges, the Golden Gate Bridge and the Bay Bridge, were opened.

-San Francisco is surrounded by water on three sides so you can imagine how useful the bridges are.
+San Francisco has water on three sides so you can imagine how useful the bridges were – and still are.

 Despite the bridges there’s still a lot of ferry traffic on the bay.
-You can take a ferry from here, to Sausalito or Tiburon north of the bay, or to Oakland or Vallejo in the east.
+You can take a ferry to Sausalito and Tiburon north of the bay, or to Oakland and Vallejo in the east.

-There are also ferries to the historic Alcatraz island but they leave from another terminal further north.
+There are also ferries to the historic Alcatraz Island, leaving from another terminal further north.

 Chinatown San Francisco

-Chinatown is like a small piece of China on the slopes of San Francisco.
-Grant Avenue that begins at the “Dragons’ Gate” is the main street.
-You can find authentic Chinese restaurants on the side streets.
+Chinatown is like a piece of China on the steep slopes of San Francisco.

-Streets like this would never ever work in Europe where lots of cars have manual gears.
-But here in the U.S. almost every car is automatic which makes it possible to drive on streets like this.
+Streets like this would never work in Europe where a lot of cars still have manual gears.
+With an automatic car it’s easier…

-We did manage to get all the way up California Street (and all other streets)! – And we got used to the San Francisco hills.
+However, in some way we did manage to get up California Street (and all other streets)! – And very soon we got used to driving up and down San Francisco hills.

 Nob Hill and Russian Hill